 Over the past 10 years, LSbp has attracted investment from many major institutions across the world.
 For example, today it is a joint venture partner in EverSource Capital, a fund manager that oversees India’s Green Growth Equity Fund (GGEF).

-The fund invests in a range of low carbon infrastructure companies, such as Ayana Renewable Power, which is building 500MW of solar across India.
+The fund invests in a range of low infrastructure companies, such as Ayana Renewable Power, which is building 500MW of solar across India.
 In July 2020, bp announced that it would invest $70 million in the GGEF.

 LSbp’s resident beekeeper tends the bees at its UK sites